We have compiled videos and troubleshooting techniques to help you solve problems, and get the most out of your safe.

 Combination Dial is Tight or Will Not Turn

-Verify that the key-lock is unlocked (jagged edge of key will be facing up) before attempting to turn dial.
+Verify that the key-lock is unlocked before attempting to turn dial.
 Check lock-bolt pressure.
 Some free play should exist in the handle, left to right.
-Bolt pressure may be due to out of place interior shelves or improper personal storage.
+Excessive bolt pressure may be due to improper personal storage.
 Make sure the door is completely closed and the locking bolts are in the fully extended position.
 Normally dial tightness varies from safe to safe.
 Tightness of dial may increase or decrease as dial is being turned.

 Can I replace the digital keypad with a mechanical lock?

 Most Electronic locks can be swapped out with an Mechanical lock.
 To verify if your safe can have an Mechanical lock installed visit Mechanical Retrofit Kit

 Does my warranty cover me if I lost the combination to my safe?

 The warranty does not cover lost or forgotten combinations, failed combination changes, improper opening procedure, and weak or dead batteries.

 Why is the handle pointing in a different direction than it used to be?